Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Chapter Functions

 There are five chapter functions which are defined in the run.py module.
 The functions are normally called after a user makes a correct riddle choice.
-Chapter functions begin by using the typewriter effect to print one or more  variables from the storyboard module to the terminal.
+Chapter functions begin by either using the typewriter effect to print one or more variables from the storyboard module to the terminal, or by calling a function from the storyboard module and passing in the username variable.
 The user is then presented with a navigational choice which is a if/elif/else statement wrapped in a while loop.
 A valid user choice breaks the user out of the loop and calls the next function.
 The user is also given the option to exit the labyrinth/program at each navigational choice.

 ![Chapter Function](readme-images/chapter-function.png)